 SECURITY & SURVEILLANCE

 Security cameras are everywhere.
-Whether indoors, outdoors, at traffic intersections or light poles—even communications cables—cameras are deterring crime, assisting with traffic and improving security.
+Whether indoors, outdoors, at traffic intersections or light poles—even communications cables—cameras are supporting crime deterrence, assisting with traffic and improving security.

 Because they are deployed in all types of locations, cameras require an assortment of powering solutions.
 Many outdoor cameras are powered with our Alpha® FXM Series of environmentally-hardened UPS systems.
 Housed in an outdoor cabinet and equipped with EnerSys® batteries, our UPS systems power cameras up to 2000W.